ernsheong/joncloudgeek.com/content/blog/google-cloud-what-is-anthos.md

 Writing once and running it anywhere you choose, here today, there tomorrow, and back here again the day after, is now possible with Anthos.
 Enterprises can plan out their timelines for gradual migration to the cloud, while maintaining the ability to keep workloads on-premises for compliance and other reasons.

-And they can now do all this while the industry-leading managed-Kubernetes offering from Google Cloud, with Istio etc., while maintaining presence on-premises.
+And they can now do all this using the cutting-edge managed Kubernetes offering from Google, with Istio and other bells and whistles, while maintaining presence on-premises.
 It's an enterprise's dream, perhaps?

 ## The Bad